 Tourmaline is a mineral that is complex in nature.
 Due to this complexity, it exhibits more range of color than any other mineral or gem (its closest competitor is corundum [sapphire/ruby]).
 A silicate mineral of reasonable hardness (approx. 7-7 1/2), the crystal form is hexagonal, but is most often seen as crystals of bulging triangular cross-section, with striations running the length of the crystals.
 If the crystals are doubly-terminated, usually one end will exhibit a predominately flat or basal termination, the other with a point (pedion termination faces).
 The crystals can grow stubby, but most often are elongated or pencil shaped.

-The most commonly seen tourmaline is the sodium-rich black variety known as schorl.
+The most commonly seen turmaline is the sodium-rich black variety known as "schorl".
 It forms in simple to complex granitic pegmatites.
 Iron is the primary coloring agent in this material.
-If the pegmatite contained lithium, manganese, and other rare elements, the colored varieties of tourmaline known as elbaite could form.
+If the pegmatite contained lithium, manganese, and other rare elements, the colored varieties of tourmaline known as "elbaite" could form.
 Many elements can freely substitute for others in the tourmaline family.
 Elbaites often form beautiful crystals in colors of pink, red, green, blue, orange, yellow, or other shades, even colorless.

-More recently, some sellers have referred to a fairly abundant similar tinted light blue/green material from Afghanistan as Paraiba, or Paraiba-like, but this material apparently contains no copper.
+More recently, some sellers have referred to a fairly abundant similar tinted light to medium dark blue/green material from Afghanistan as Paraiba, or Paraiba-like, but this material apparently contains no copper.
 Only the colors are similar.

-Other types of tourmalines include liddicoatite, a rare multicolored gem variety so far found in Madagascar.
+Other types of tourmalines include "liddicoatite", a rare multicolored gem variety so far found in Madagascar and Siberia.
 It resembles watermelon elbaite in most respects, but cross-sections typically show triangular banding, often in numerous colors and shades.
-Also included are dravite and uvite.
+Also included are "Dravite" and "uvite.".
 These are calcium-rich varieties found mostly in metamorphic rocks like marbles.
 Dravite is usually brown or black, but sometimes can form a yellow to green material that can be used as gems.
 Uvite is usually black, but can be other colors as well.
 It is seldom found in gemmy crystals.
-Buergerite is a bronzy-brown color variety found in rhyolite and has not been found in gem quality.
+Buergerite is a bronzy-brown color variety found in rhyolite in Mexico and has not been found in gem quality.
 The chemical composition is similar to schorl.
-A recently discovered variety, foitite (Gems and Gemology, Spring 1994), is also similar to schorl but lacks the sodium ions.
-Only a couple of non-gem bluish-black crystals have been discovered and came from southern California.
+A recently discovered variety, "foitite" (Gems and Gemology, Spring 1994), is also similar to schorl but lacks the sodium ions.
+Only a few non-gem bluish-black crystals have been discovered and came from southern California.